Table of Contents

 Camera Capabilities

-The Xiaomi Mi-Two featured an 8 MP rear camera with autofocus and LED flash, capable of capturing Full HD 1080p video at 30 frames per second.
-The camera software included features such as HDR (High Dynamic Range), panorama mode, burst mode, and various scene modes to enhance photo quality in different environments.
-The front-facing camera typically offered 2 MP, suitable for video calls and selfies with acceptable quality, though it may not match the resolution of newer smartphone front cameras.
+The Xiaomi Mi-Two came with an 8 MP autofocus rear camera with LED flash, capable of capturing Full HD 1080p video at 30 fps.
+The camera software features HDR (High Dynamic Range), panorama mode, burst mode, and various scene modes to help improve photo quality in different environments.
+Front cameras are typically 2 MP, suitable for video calls and selfies with acceptable quality, though they may not measure up to the resolution of newer smartphone front cameras.

 Battery Life